 Play With Pattern

 Sometimes, in an effort to play it safe, people decorate entirely in solid colors.
 That produces a space with large blocks of unbroken color: a solid floor, solid walls, bedding with no contrast, accessories that blend into the sameness.
-It’s a humdrum style, with nothing to attract your eye or open up the space.
-If this is the problem with your bedroom, the remedy is pattern.
+It’s a humdrum style, with nothing to attract your eye or open up a space.
+If this is the problem with your bedroom, the remedy is a pattern.